When you run an online business, your call-to-action (CTA) buttons are often vitally important to your company.

 Putting your CTA buttons in smart locations is an obvious step to take, but it’s not uncommon for websites to throw their button in a somewhat random location and hope for the best.
 The best location(s) for your call-to-action buttons include your header, your footer, or your sidebar.
 You may also experiment with CTA buttons at the end of a blog post (or even in the middle).

-Earlier, we talked about the importance of having strong copy in your button.
-But, often, there is copy before the button that begins to entice a person to complete an action.
+Earlier, we talked about the importance of having a strong copy on your button.
+But, often, there is a copy before the button that begins to entice a person to complete an action.
 The copy that leads into your call-to-action button should concisely say what’s going to happen when a person clicks the button, in a convincing way.

 Here is an example of a great call-to-action button and copy on the SumoMe blog: